enhancing economic growth through people using technology that is mostly derived from, or related to, the internet.

 But unfortunately, many of us are seriously underrating the gravity of these things.
 And that is why we do not really take advantage of them the way we should.

-My Networks My JourneyWhen I began my current journey, I had this strong desire to "get to the future" before most people around the world did.
-The plan was to quickly plant my feet firmly within a future industry that had a massive potential globally, but was not yet competitive in Nigeria.
+My Networks My JourneyWhen I began my current journey, I had this strong desire to "get to the future" before most people in the world.
+The plan was to quickly plant my feet firmly within an industry that had a massive potential globally, but was not yet competitive in Nigeria.

-I wrapped my soul with zeal and flung myself at this opportunity, because I knew that if things did not work out there, digital printing was not far from digital marketing (which I had already started flirting with at the time).
+I wrapped my soul with zeal and flung myself at this opportunity, because I knew that if things did not work out there, digital printing was not far from digital marketing (which I was already "flirting" with - however, from afar).

 So after several years of very sluggish growth in the digital printing world, Kodak sent an Italian Nexpress business developer to give us presentations on how to create a market for the Nexpress.

-I learnt a ton on that occassion, but most of all, the Italian dude from Kodak (Salvatore Massaro) mentioned two words that would change my life:
+I learnt a ton on that occassion, but most of all, the Italian dude from Kodak (Salvatore Massaro) introduced me to 2 things that would soon become pivotal to my present life:

-I became flat-out ravenous for all the information I could find on SEO (i.e. Search Engine Optimization), while I constantly followed the conversations of the most popular SEO consultants that were on Google Plus.
+I became flat-out ravenous for all the information I could find SEO, while I constantly followed the conversations of the most popular SEOs that were on Google Plus.

 The value of this was that I always had easy access to the very latest information in my chosen industry.